Mughal-e-Azam: Box office

 The day before bookings for the film opened, a reported crowd of 100,000 gathered outside the Maratha Mandir to buy tickets.
 The tickets, the most expensive for a Hindi film at that time, were dockets containing text, photographs and trivia about the film, and are now considered collector's items.
 They sold for ₹100 (valued at about US$21 in 1960), compared to the usual price of ₹1.5 (US$0.31).
 Bookings experienced major chaos, to the extent that police intervention was required.
 It was reported that people would wait in queues for four to five days, and would be supplied food from home through their family members.
 Subsequently, the Maratha Mandir closed bookings for three weeks.

 Mughal-e-Azam was released on 5 August 1960 in 150 cinemas across the country, establishing a record for the widest release for a Hindi film.
 It became a major commercial success, earning ₹4 million (US$839,000) in the first week, eventually earning a net revenue of ₹55 million (US$11,530,000), and generating a profit of ₹30 million for the producers.
 Mughal-e-Azam also experienced a long theatrical run, screening to full capacity at the Maratha Mandir for three years.
 The film thus became the highest-grossing Hindi film by surpassing Mother India (1957), and retained this record until Sholay (1975) surpassed its net revenue.
 In terms of gross revenue, Mughal-e-Azam earned ₹110 million.

+In 2017, Box Office India estimated footfalls of more than 100 million tickets sold at the domestic box office, above films such as Hum Aapke Hain Koun (1994) and Baahubali 2 (2017).
+In 2024, DNA India estimated Mughal-e-Azam sold between 120 million and 150 million tickets worldwide, while Hindustan Times estimated that the film sold over 150 million tickets worldwide.

 According to Ziya Us Salam of The Hindu in 2009, Mughal-e-Azam was the highest-grossing Hindi film of all time if adjusted for inflation.
-According to the online box office website Box Office India in January 2008, the film's adjusted net revenue would have amounted to ₹1327 million, ranking it as an "All-Time Blockbuster".
-According to Box Office India in June 2017, Mughal-e-Azam may have had more than 100 million footfalls at the domestic box office more than films like Hum Aapke Hain Koun (1994) and Baahubali 2 (2017).
+According to Box Office India in 2008, the film's adjusted net revenue would have amounted to ₹1327 million, ranking it as an "All-Time Blockbuster".
 According to financial newspaper Mint, the adjusted net income of Mughal-e-Azam is equivalent to ₹13 billion in 2017.
-In 2011, it was ranked as the highest grossing Hindi film by a distance, when adjusted to gold-price inflation by Box Office India with adjusted nett gross of ₹1234.95 crore.
-The list was compiled using the relative price of gold in different years to arrive at a hypothetical current value of box-office collections of past films, which as per the trade magazine was a more appropriate measure of comparison as compared to official ticket-price inflation rates.
+According to Hindustan Times, the film's inflation-adjusted worldwide gross revenue is equivalent to ₹40 billion in 2024, making it the highest-grossing Indian film adjusted for inflation.